-In a short-term base, I am involved in the Research Activities of my laboratory, acquiring the needed experience - information and developing the foundation that will support my research activity and eventually will give me the opportunity to expand the existed Research Framework with the creation of new knowledge.
-The objectives of my work are mainly focused on: (1) Development of Innovative methodologies for computer aided cultural heritage preservation and protection (2) Documentation of monuments including all the necessary information about materials, structural mechanics, historical records, storytelling: enrichment of metadata.
+On a short-term base, I was involved in the Research Activities of my laboratory, acquiring the needed experience - information and developing the foundation that will support my research activity and eventually will give me the opportunity to expand the existing research framework with the creation of new knowledge.
+The objectives of my work were mainly focused on: (1) Development of Innovative methodologies for computer aided cultural heritage preservation and protection (2) Documentation of monuments including all the necessary information about materials, structural mechanics, historical records, storytelling: enrichment of metadata.

-The mentioned, even from the first months of my elaboration with the project, had started to be realized; publications and oral presentations in Conferences and Workshops, Secondments, Seminars attendance etc. having as a result: (1) Disseminate my research work and give access to a broad and multidisciplinary scientists' network and (2) Acquire new Research Skills and Technical Expertise through training in specific new scientific areas.
-In a long-term base, following the described research pattern, my expectation was my work to result in a PhD degree.
+From the first months of my involvement with the project, I started to produce publications and make oral presentations in Conferences and Workshops, Secondments, Seminars etc. having as a result: (1) Dissemination of my research work and giving access to a broad and multidisciplinary network of scientists and (2) Acquisition of new research skills and technical expertise through training in specific new scientific areas.
+On a longer-term basis, following the described

 ESR 15

-Name: Alexakis Emmanouil (Manolis)
+Name: Emmanouil (Manolis)

+Alexakis

 Credentials: Applied

-Physicist and Engineering in Sustainable Energy
+Physicist and Engineering in

+Sustainable Energy

 Technology

 Start day: 01/07/2014

 End day: 31/08/2016

-Involved in WP: WP1, WP2, WP4, WP5
+End day: 31/08/2016 Involved in WP: WP1, WP2, WP4.
+WP5